codeface-io/SwiftObserver/README.md

 Since the wrapped `observable` might die, `Weak` has to buffer, and therefore **duplicate**, the value of `latestUpdate`.
 This is a necessary price for holding an `Observable` weakly while using it all the same.

-> Apart from `Weak`, no *SwiftObserver* types (not even *Mappings*) duplicate the data that is being sent around.
+> Apart from `latestUpdate` on `Weak`, *SwiftObserver* never duplicates the data that is being sent around, not even in [combined observations](#combined-observations).
 This is in stark contrast to other reactive libraries yet without compomising functional aspects.

-# Appendix

-## Specific Patterns
+# Specific Patterns

 Patterns that emerged from using *SwiftObserver* [are documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#specific-patterns).

-## <a id="why"></a>Why the Hell Another Reactive Library?
+# <a id="why"></a>Why the Hell Another Reactive Library?

 SwiftObserver diverges from convention.
 It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
 This freed us to create something we love.

+The following is still an incoherent brainstorm, outlining the goodies of SwiftObserver ...

-### Meaningful Expressive Code
+## Meaningful Code

 - Readable code down to the internals

-- Meaningful naming
+- Meaningful names and metaphors
-- Focus on meaning rather than on technicalities
-- Very few but universal concepts / types

 - No arbitrary, contrived or technical metaphors (like disposable, dispose bag, signal, emitter, stream, subscribing etc.)

-   > A note on "signals": Many reactive libraries use "signal" as a metaphor, but in an incorrect and, therefor, more confusing than helpful way, suggesting the signal is what's being observed.
-Our appropriate context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
+   > A note on "signals": In the tradition of Elm and the origins of reactive programming,  many reactive libraries use "signal" as a metaphor, but how they appl ythe term is mostly inaccurate and, therefor, more confusing than helpful, for instance when it's suggested that the signal is what's being observed.
+   >
+   > The appropriate context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
 By observing the source, the receiver receives a signal which conveys messages.
+Practically speaking: One observes the lighthouse itself, not the light it emits.
+   >
-One observes the lighthouse itself, not the light it emits.
-So: When correctly applying the metaphor to reactive programming, the signal corresponds to the actual data that observables send to observers.
+   > So: Would we correctly apply the metaphor to reactive programming, the signal would correspond to the actual data that observables send to observers.
+But anyway, we consider the metaphor to be too technical to be generally meaningful to actual application domains.

-- No inconsistent metaphors, meaning: no combination of incompatible metaphors that stem from completely different domains like: "subscribing" to a "signal"
+- No inconsistent metaphors, meaning: no combination of incompatible metaphors that stem from completely different domains.
+A common and nonsensical mixture is "subscribing" to a "signal".
+Even Elm, which had signals and still has subscriptions, never mixed the two.

+- SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of "streams" but keeps things more simple, real-world oriented and meaningful to actual application domains.

+- No technical boiler plate code at the point of use

+    - Create the source with chain of mappings in one line
     - Call observation and mappings directly on observables (no mediating property)
         - (comparison to RxSwift would be illuminating here ...)
-- SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of *data streams* but keeps things more simple, real-world oriented and meaningful to an actual application domain.
-- Create the source with chain of mappings in one line
     - Observe an observable using an ad-hoc chain of transformations
+    - No Cancellables, Disposables, DisposeBags or Tokens to pass around and store

 - The *SwiftObserver* syntax clearly reflects the intent and metaphor of the *Observer Pattern*: Observers are active subjects while observables are passive objects which are unconcerned about being observed:

     ~~~swift